MDTH0/DSYSender/README.md

 it was made specifically for the re requiem dualsense mod on linux and seems to be working from my testing.

-uh drop the files from /dist into the folder that contains the dualsensex payload and it should send them to dsy after launching dsySenderRun.sh
+uh drop the files from /dist into the folder that contains the dualsensex payload and it should send them to dsy after launching dsySenderRun.sh or grab a release version and just extract the folder then copy paste those to the dualsensex payload folder

 hopefully it can work with other mods such as the re4 dualsense mod for linux users because that would be gret.